 • Motor Power: Part of the fun of hoverboards is being able to zip around faster than a brisk jog for a fraction of the effort.
 A powerful set of motors — usually upwards of 250W — will guarantee that you can maintain top speed without significantly impacting battery life.
 Not only that, but more powerful motors translate to higher weight limits, which will make the hoverboard more accessible to more people.

-If the Swagtron T1 is not available or you'd just like to spend a little less, Hover-1's Ultra hoverboard model is a terrific alternative.
+Hover-1's Ultra hoverboard model is a terrific alternative to some of the more expensive and popular hoverboard models out there.
 It's a solid performer and a great all-around value.

-In terms of capability and specifications, the Hover-1 is very similar to the Swagtron.
+In terms of capability and specifications, the Hover-1 is very similar to others in its class.
 It has a maximum weight limit of 220 pound and can go as far as 12 miles on a single charge, and the Hover-1 has LED front-sensor headlights.
 Hover-1 Ultra models are often cheaper too — generally costing less than $200.

-The one notable difference between these models is the Ultra's lack of a training mode for novice riders.
+The one notable difference between these models and competing models is the Ultra's lack of a training mode for novice riders, which other comparable hoverboards include by default.

 Even though the difference between hoverboards for kids and adults is somewhat subjective, Tomoloo makes it a point to manufacture board models for each audience separately.
 The Q3-X1 is one of Tomoloo’s heavy-duty models, allowing for a weight load of up to 220 pounds, and yet it is marketed specifically for kids and is pretty affordable compared to others in its class.